Skip to content

 There are two main types of elevator systems: traction and hydraulic.

 Traction elevators utilize steel ropes or belts on a pulley system.
-Hydraulic elevators are powered by hydraulic jack, which are fluid-driven pistons that travel inside of a cylinder.
+Hydraulic elevators are powered by hydraulic jacks, which are fluid-driven pistons that travel inside of a cylinder.

 How Do Hydraulic Elevators Work?